What Are Grandiose Delusions In Schizophrenia?

 Prodromal phase

 The prodromal stage usually precedes the onset of full-blown schizophrenia symptoms and typically includes negative and cognitive symptoms, such as social withdrawal, reduced motivation, difficulty concentrating, and mild perceptual disturbances.
 This phase can last for weeks, months, or even years.
-Still, its subtlety and similarity to other disorders, like depression and anxiety, can make it challenging to recognize as a phase of schizophrenia.
+Still, the prodromal phase’s subtlety and similarity to other disorders, like depression and anxiety, can make this challenging to recognize as a phase of schizophrenia.

 Acute phase

 The acute phase is normally marked by the onset of the characteristic symptoms of psychosis, such as hallucinations, delusions (including grandiose delusions), disorganized thinking, and abnormal behavior.
-It can be triggered by stress or other environmental factors.
+This phase can be triggered by stress or other environmental factors.

 Residual phase